Contact Us ccc@ccclegacy.org 540-984-8735

 The Corps Is Born

-FDR signs the Emergency Conservation Work Act.
-Camp Roosevelt in Virginia opens as the first CCC camp in America.
-By July 1 — just three months later — 1,433 camps are operational and 300,000 men are at work across the country.
+FDR signs the Emergency Conservation Work Act on March 31, 1933, establishing the CCC.
+Days later, on April 5, Executive Order 6101 formally creates the Corps and appoints Robert Fechner as its director.
+Camp Roosevelt in Virginia opens as the first CCC camp; by July 1 — just three months later — 1,433 camps are operational and 300,000 men are at work across the country.

 1934